zdrive/wp-zerofour/README.md

 ## Requirements and Resources
 1. Working WordPress installation
 2. The files from this repository
-3. Plugin: "WP Mobile Menu" by Takanakui4.
+3. Plugin: "WP Mobile Menu" by Takanakui

 ## Installation and Setup
 * Copy theme files